Make an appointment

 Set yourself up for success

-Please note that from September 3rd, 2019 to September 18th, 2019 we will be offering same day appointments only.
+Please note that from January 6th, 2020 to January 17th, 2020, in Halifax, we will be offering same day appointments only.

+Some same-day appointments will also be available on January 2nd and 3rd.
 These appointments will be offered on a first come first served basis starting in the morning of each business day during this time period.
-Appointments can be booked over the phone by calling 902-494-3077 or in person at the Bissett Student Success Centre.
+Appointments can be booked over the phone by calling 902-494-3077 or in person at the Bissett Student Success Centre in the Student Union Building.
 Appointments will not be offered through our online booking system during this time.

 Types of appointments